credativ/plutono/docs/sources/developers/plugins/error-handling.md

 throw new Error('An error occurred');
 ```

-Grafana displays the error message in the top-left corner of the panel.
+Plutono displays the error message in the top-left corner of the panel.

 {{< figure src="/static/img/docs/panel_error.png" class="docs-image--no-shadow" max-width="850px" >}}